How to get a mortgage pre-approval

 There is a big difference between mortgage preapproval and prequalification.
 A lender can prequalify you after a quick conversation, but sellers won’t take your offer very seriously.
 Whereas a preapproval will tell sellers that your lender has done their due diligence in assessing your ability to qualify for a loan.
 In today’s competitive market, you need to submit a preapproval with desktop underwriting.

 It is important to note that having a preapproval does not obligate you to a particular lender.
 You should shop around for the best rate and terms.
 You can apply for a mortgage pre-approval through many different types of lenders.
-Mortgage brokers tend to be a good choice because they usually work for an independent mortgage company so they can shop multiple lenders on your behalf.
-Mortgage brokers are typically paid by the lender after a loan closes; sometimes the borrower pays the broker’s commission upfront at closing.
+Mortgage brokers tend to be a good choice because they are intermediaries between you and the lender and will help you shop for multiple financial institutions to get the best rate and terms.
+Mortgage brokers are typically paid by the lender after the loan closes; sometimes the borrower pays the broker’s commission upfront at closing.
 ASK!

 - Driver’s license or passport

-- Credit history- lender will pull this for you
+- Credit history- the lender will pull this for you

 - Employment verification